 Those, one might say, were minor issues that would at worst cause her a little frustration and realistic recognition that she was getting on in age.
 But it wasn’t all that harmless, for Brenda was experiencing precisely the same type of forgetfulness that her husband Jerry exhibited going back some ten years.

-Today, Brenda had to give up her job and become Jerry’s full-time caregiver.
+Eventually, Brenda had to give up her job and become Jerry’s full-time caregiver.

 Jerry had been a brilliant mechanical engineer and inventor.
 By the time he was in his 60s, he headed the new product division of a Fortune 500 auto parts company.
 He had been instrumental in obtaining sixty different patents for his employer.